atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 **The blackpiller Narcissus**
 -
 The greatest form of looksmaxxer art is the *BP edit*.
 Camille Paglia would probably say BP edits follow in the ancient Greek tradition, for their depiction of the glorious and shining Apollonian androgyne's victory over the aeternal Dionysian cavern-vagina.
 Or something like that.
 BPers are obsessed with a select few male models whose faces they believe fit perfectly within the objective and millimeter-precise standards of "Chad": Sean O'Pry, Jordan Barrett, Francisco Lachowski (you'll notice these names overlap a lot with 2013 Wattpad fancasts).
 The BP edit will typically begin with a random Tik Toker saying that looks don't matter, etc. Then a literal black pill or a skull emoji will come flashing on screen, because haha get **mogged** you sub-5-- looks *do* matter.
-This is followed by a montage of the aforementioned models (and a few looksmaxxing influencers, including perhaps the BP editor himself) smirking, scowling, and smoldering to the camera, all overlayed by an oily white sheen of a filter and set to either
+This is followed by a montage of the aforementioned models (and a few looksmaxxing influencers, including perhaps the BP editor himself) smirking, scowling, and smoldering to the camera, all overlayed by an oily white sheen of a filter and set to either sped-up Europop or 2hollis.

 It is not an exaggeration to say that BP edits, and male looksmaxxers more generally, captivate the entirety of the BPer sexual imagination.